Skip to main content

 3 mentions Positive Neutral Negative

-The game offers strong replayability through its large scope of content, including over 120 factions and 250 units, as well as a robust scenario editor for extended play.
-However, its early access status means some features, like a campaign map, are still needed to fully enhance replay value.
+The game offers strong replayability through its vast content, including over 120 factions and 250 units, as well as a robust scenario editor.
+However, being in early access, it still lacks elements like a campaign map that could further enhance long-term replay value.

 • “The scale is promising (120+ factions / 250+ units), but it’s clearly still early access.”